rossetl/clusteRBM/README.md

 Code for the paper "Unsupervised hierarchical clustering using the learning dynamics of RBMs" by Aurélien Decelle, Lorenzo Rosset and Beatriz Seoane.

+ClusteRBM generates a ralational tree of some input dataset using a previously trained RBM model.

 <p align="center">
 <image src="/images/tree-MNIST.png" width=456 height=400/>
 <p align="center">